DevOpsPlayground/Hands-on-with-Hashicorps-Nomad/README.md

 ### Cluster

-So far, we just had a server and a client but if we want to apply this to a enterprise level, we will have most likely clusters and we will apply the job to a cluster and not to a single server.
+So far, we just had a server and a client as infrastruture but if we want to apply this to a bigger scale, we will have most likely clusters of servers and we will need to apply our jobs to clusters.

-So, we will need 2 more instances.
+So for this example, we will need 2 more instances to have a cluster of 3 instances.

 Apply the client.hcl as before: